Rickard's Derived Morita Theory: Review and Outlook: Rickard's derived Morita theory

 that identifies $T$ with $A$.\footnote{Happel proved this when $A$ has finite global dimension although the result holds in general.} This equivalence is responsible for the equivalences in \Cref{thm:BB} for we have

 see also~\cite[Sections~4.2 and~7.3]{Kel07}.

 \begin{remark} Tilting modules of finite projective dimension were introduced by Miyashita in~\cite{Miy86}, who also established appropriate variants of \Cref{thm:BB} for these modules.
 Such generalised tilting modules were considered independently by Cline, Parshall and Scott in~\cite{CPS86}, who observed that these also induce equivalences of derived categories, thus extending the work of Happel.
-Another important novelty in these articles is that the authors work with arbitrary rings. \end{remark}
+Another important novelty in these articles is that the authors work with arbitrary rings and not just with finite-dimensional algebras. \end{remark}